Services

 Gua Sha

-Is a technique where the surface of the skin is oiled and then scraped with a smooth tool.
-It is used to promote Qi and blood flow, bringing impurites to the surface to be cleared.
+It is a technique where the surface of the skin is oiled and then scraped with a smooth tool.
+It is used to promote Qi and blood flow, bringing impurities to the surface to be cleared.
+Gua Sha can either be extremely gentle, as when done on the face, or more vigorous when used on the body.

 Moxibustion